luetkemj/jsrlt/tutorial/part2.md

 };
 ```

-Next we need to call our render system.
+Next we need to actually call our render system.
 At the top of `./src/index.js` import the system like this:

 ```diff
 import { clearCanvas, drawChar } from "./lib/canvas";